github/docs/content/development/algorithms/background-track-recording.md

 - (A3) Android 8 introduced a new Foreground service in connection with a system notification.
 Ever since OsmAnd v3.2 we use this foreground service which should also solve the issue, but only for Android 8+.
 (Issues [\#5255](https://github.com/osmandapp/Osmand/issues/5255), [\#5587](https://github.com/osmandapp/Osmand/issues/5587)).
 Read more - [Dontkillmyapp](https://dontkillmyapp.com/)

 ## Update December 2020
 Subsequent statements (B) and (C) are now outdated, GPS Wake-Up has been removed from our code (commit [Drop waking navigation service on alarm](https://github.com/osmandapp/OsmAnd/commit/950a9cc8f8660b3f3d750391ddc1429d5dc38b34)).
-The changes have been related to Google Play restrictions on Background location access, since OsmAnd doesn't want to access any locaiton in background and doesn't need that permission, we were forced to delete that doze method anyway.
+The changes are related to new Google Play restrictions on Background location access: Since OsmAnd doesn't want to access any location in background and doesn't need that permission, we were forced to delete that doze method anyway.
 Track recording will keep GPX on continuously via an Android foreground service.

 ## <del>(B) GPS Wake-up Strategy</del>